Katherine Harris: In popular culture

-Katherine Harris was the subject of some skits on Saturday Night Live, in which she was played by Ana Gasteyer; she was also portrayed by actress Laura Dern in the 2008 film Recount, for which Dern won a Golden Globe.
-She was mentioned in Family guy Season 5 Episode 16 'No Chris Left Behind'.
-Harris was also referenced in one of filmmaker Kevin Smith's monologues for the DVD An Evening with Kevin Smith 2: Evening Harder.
+Katherine Harris was the subject of some skits on Saturday Night Live, in which she was played by Ana Gasteyer; and she was played by Mo Collins on MADtv and she was also portrayed by actress Laura Dern in the 2008 film Recount, for which Dern won a Golden Globe.
 Harris was satirically portrayed by comedian Janeane Garofalo as "Senator Katherine Harris" on the Internet talk radio and podcast show The Majority Report with Sam Seder.

 Personal life

-Harris' extended family has been active in Christian evangelism.
+Harris's extended family has been active in Christian evangelism.
 Her grandfather was a Christian missionary in Africa, while her aunt and uncle were missionaries in India.
 They headed the Arab World Missions as of 2006.
 Harris studied under Dr. Francis Schaeffer at a L'Abri Fellowship International center.
 Harris attended Greystone, an all-girls Christian camp at Asheville, North Carolina.
 She has said her faith is "the most important thing in my life."
 Harris has criticized the Presbyterian Church (U.S.A.) for being too liberal; she was reared in the more conservative Presbyterian Church in America.
 She attended Calvary Chapel, a non-denominational charismatic church in Sarasota, Florida as of 2006.

 Harris married Swedish businessman Sven Anders Axel Ebbeson in 1996 and has one stepdaughter, Louise.
 Sven Ebbeson committed suicide in November 2013 at their home in Sarasota; he had reportedly been suffering a serious illness.
 In 2017, after admitting she'd become "a near recluse" since Ebbeson's death, she married Texas banker Richard Ware.